 THE GRIOTS

-is a creative structure dedicated to Afro-diasporic cultural engineering, articulating artistic production, professional transmission and valorization of narratives.
+LES GRIOTS is a creative organization dedicated to Afro-diasporic cultural engineering, combining artistic production, professional training, and the promotion of storytelling.

 Les Griots #3_LESOUBLIES